SebastJava/FreshMint/README.md

 There are also new signatures for members of the Linux Mint community.
 A signature is a signature.
 The style should stand out a little: [LM-forums-signatures](https://github.com/SebastJava/LM-forums-signatures)

 ![my Signature](https://raw.githubusercontent.com/SebastJava/LM-forums-signatures/main/img_host/sebastjava-sign-2lines-14.png)

+## Is this professional?
+Without any bugs?

+These files are almost 1,500 lines of code.
+How can you be sure everything is done correctly?

+In fact, most of the `FreshMint.user.css` and `FreshMint-dark.user.css` files are just a copy of `prosilver/theme/colours.css`.
+This file is part of the Prosilver theme, the default [phpBB](https://www.phpbb.com) theme.

+Only a few color values have been changed in this copy of `prosilver/theme/colours.css`.
+So, you could simply compare this Prosilver file with the `FreshMint.user.css` or `FreshMint-dark.user.css` files to get a clear idea of what's going on.
+A "diff" software like Meld could do this.

+You'll then see that `FreshMint.user.css` and `FreshMint-dark.user.css` boil down to this:

+1. Several dozen CSS variables at the top of the document.
+2. A copy of `prosilver/theme/colours.css` with a few color values changed.
+3. The core of FreshMint, which is located at the bottom of the document and is about a hundred lines long.

 ## Troubleshooting